HELP PROTECT VULNERABLE DIALYSIS PATIENTS IN CALIFORNIA

-**TAKE ACTION TODAY TO OPPOSE ASSEMBLY BILL 290 TO PROTECT DIALYSIS PATIENTS**
+**TAKE ACTION TODAY: TELL GOVERNOR NEWSOM TO VETO ASSEMBLY BILL 290 TO PROTECT DIALYSIS PATIENTS**

-Receiving dialysis treatment three times a week is critical to survival for the 70,000 patients in California with End-Stage Renal Disease, or kidney failure.
+Receiving dialysis treatment at least three times a week is critical to survival for more than 70,000 patients in California with End-Stage Renal Disease, or kidney failure.

 Last week, the California Legislature narrowly passed AB 290 – a bill which would severely harm dialysis patients and the quality care they receive.
 If this bill is enacted into law, it will:

 - End the availability of charitable assistance for patients provided by the American Kidney Fund, which currently helps more than 3700 low-income patients in California, and eliminate the financial safety net for future dialysis patients who would otherwise qualify for financial assistance to help cover their medical costs;

 - Cause some facilities to close, especially in rural or underserved areas, due to lower reimbursement rates; and

 - Leave patients scrambling to find a new dialysis facility to receive their treatments, requiring many patients to travel even further than they already do.

 Access to care is a matter of life or death for dialysis patients, and this bill as amended still threatens that access, particularly for the most vulnerable, low-income dialysis and transplant patients who rely on financial assistance to help cover their medical costs.